Updated: Jun 14, 2022

 Billions of emojis are exchanged each year.
-They are and were used so much that in 2015, Oxford Dictionaries chose an emoji “Face with Tears of Joy” as its word of the year.
+They are and were used so much that in 2015, Oxford Dictionaries chose the emoji “Face with Tears of Joy” as its word of the year.

 Emojis are used in everyday informal communication and are dominating social media platforms.
-Communication on these platforms is largely mobile-based, with communication on mobile devices becoming more image based – through use of emojis, emoticons, and stickers.
+Communication on these platforms is largely mobile-based, with communication on mobile devices becoming more image-based – through the use of emojis, emoticons, and stickers.

 Usage of emojis in business and marketing has also risen with brands using these social media networks to communicate with their customers.
 Using emojis in marketing can be rewarding when used in the right way.
 Here are some reasons why emojis have taken off in marketing communication: